Indian-boult/chatbot/README.md

 ## Project Overview

-The purpose of the chatbot is image uploading and retrieval, WebSocket communication, and OpenAI integration.
+Developed a chatbot to handle image uploading and retrieval, utilizing WebSocket communication and OpenAI integration for enhanced interactions

 ## Features